 1) The terminology.
 The first Vatican Council in 1870 used the term “gospel” only once and never used the verb “evangelize” or noun “evangelization.”
 The documents of Vatican II, by contrast, use gospel 157 times, “evan¬gelize” 18 times, and “evangelization” 31 times!

 3) The Doers.
 Before Vatican II, everyone threw coins in the basket to help the missionaries, mostly priests and religious of course, to carry out the specialized task of bringing the faith to unreached people.
 Vatican II told us that each and every one of us is called to evangelize.
 None of us are exempt because of the lack of a theology degree, because we are involved in other ministries or because it “just isn’t my personality.”
-In his encyclical on Evangelization (Evangelli Nuntiandi), Pope Paul VI firmly tells us to “put aside the excuses” that would stop us from evangelizing.
+In his landmark encyclical on Evangelization (Evangelli Nuntiandi), Pope Paul VI firmly tells us to “put aside the excuses” that would stop us from evangelizing.

 4) The Method.
 OK.
 We can all evangelize since we can all be silent witnesses, right?
 After all, didn’t St. Francis say “Preach the gospel always, and when necessary, use words”?
-There is actually no evidence St. Francis ever said this.
+Actually, there is no evidence St. Francis ever said this.
 But if he did, he must have thought words were often necessary– he and his friars frequently preached on street corners.
 Witness of life, for sure, is primary.
 People, said Paul VI, listen more willingly to witnesses than to teachers.
 If they do listen to teachers, it is because they are witnesses.
-(EN 41) Our witness validates our words.
+(Evangelii Nuntiandi 41) Our witness validates our words.
 But people still need to understand the meaning of our witness.
 Vatican II and the Popes repeat it over and over again – we must share the Good News with both deeds AND words.

 6) The Goal: The point of this new evangelization is not just to get inactive Catholics back to Church or to get pagan babies baptized.
 These steps, of course, are important.
 But they are just milestones on an exciting journey of discipleship and transformation that is never ending.
-The goal is conversion, says John Paul II, which “means accepting, by a personal decision, the saving sovereignty of Christ and becoming his disciple” (RM 46).
+The goal is conversion, says John Paul II, which “means accepting, by a personal decision, the saving sovereignty of Christ and becoming his disciple” (Redemtoris Missio 46).

 The good news for us is that we can do it!
 The Holy Spirit is the primary evangelist, and He has already been given to each of us through baptism and confirmation.
 Yes, we all need to learn more about our faith.
 But we are equipped and ready right now.
 The Samaritan woman at the well was an evangelist from the very first day of her conversion.
 Let’s be encouraged by her example.
-She shows us that it is not so much about being a theologian as it is about sharing our personal experience of faith and introducing people to the Savior.
+She shows us that evangelization is not so much about being a theologian as it is about sharing our personal experience of faith and introducing people to the Savior.